Ufuoma-Precious-Avworu/USING_SQL_TO_CLEAN_DATA/README.md

-Using SQL to clean my dirty data.
-Familiarising myself with SQL syntax
+Using SQL to manually input and populate table, Clean dirty data, analyse data.
+Familiarising myself with constraints ands windows function.